See the Story Index for Wael Abdelgawad’s other stories.

 In the 1970’s Dr. Ehab had the foresight to buy empty land to the north and west of Fresno.
 When the city expanded in that direction he sold some of the land to developers, and leased other lots to large retailers.
 I remembered hearing that one of his first leases had been to Walmart for $25,000 per month.
 He later become a developer himself, building three huge apartment complexes in north Fresno.

 “As-salamu alaykum,” Dr. Ehab Anwar said, offering the traditional Muslim greeting of peace.
 He did not offer to shake my hand.

 His wife Farah waved her hand in front of her nose and glared at me, apparently thinking that I was the source of the unpleasant smell in the office.

 Farah dug her elbow into her husband’s ribs and said in a voice as sharp as a prison shank, “The boy is no good.
 It is a mistake coming here.”

 Farah Anwar was a piece of work.
 Shorter than her husband and fifteen years younger, her voice was as sharp and piercing as a prison shank.
 Her nose was hooked like a falcon’s beak, her skin was pale ivory, and her green eyes were as hard as chips of emerald.
-Though she wore a long skirt, a loose blouse and a cream-colored hijab, and though she volunteered as a weekend Islamic studies teacher at the masjid, I found nothing sisterly in her demeanor, nor had I ever.
+Though she dressed modestly in a long skirt, a loose blouse and a cream-colored hijab, and though she volunteered as a weekend Islamic studies teacher at the masjid, I found nothing sisterly or Islamic in her demeanor, nor had I ever.